-Synthetic crude oil is a high-value product.
+Many SCOs produced are high-value, low-density, low-contaminant products, although some heavy synthetic streams are also produced (see Table 3).
 Figure 5(a) shows that for a given density, SCOs (dark markers) have low sulfur content compared to conventional crude oils of similar density.
-Also, SCOs lack the typical "bottom" of a conventional crude oil (i.e., residual products from distillation), because the components that would form the bottom of the SCO barrel are destroyed during upgrading.
+High-quality SCOs lack the typical "bottom" of a conventional crude oil (i.e., residual products from distillation), because the components that would form the bottom of the SCO barrel are destroyed during upgrading.
 Figure 6(a) shows distillation curves for Athabasca bitumens, SCOs and Brent conventional crude.
 As the temperature increases, increasingly heavier fractions boil.
-As can be seen, over half of the mass of bitumen has not boiled by 550° C, while all of SCO boils at temperatures $\leq 550^{\circ}$ C. Note that SCOs have less heavy fraction than the conventional Brent crude marker (for this reason they are sometimes called "bottomless").
-Figure 6(b) shows the breakdown of products obtained under vacuum distillation, indicating the lack of residual bottom fraction in SCO [28].
+As can be seen, over half of the mass of bitumen has not boiled by 550°C, while all of SCO boils at temperatures $\leq 550^{\circ}$ C. Note that SCOs have less heavy fraction than the conventional Brent crude marker (for this reason they are sometimes called "bottomless").
+Figure 6(b) shows the breakdown of products obtained under vacuum distillation, indicating the lack of residual bottom fraction in a high-quality SCO [29].

 (a) Distillation curves for Athabasca bitumen, Brent crude marker, and Athabasca bitumen SCO.
+Two Athabasca bitumen curves are due to different reported data from the same source.